7 Average Session Duration Statistics For eCommerce Stores

 Impact on Conversion Rates

 Session duration and conversion rates share a strong connection.
 When shoppers spend more time browsing your store, they're more likely to make a purchase.
-In fact, as average session time decreases, conversion rates typically fall as well.
+As average session time decreases, conversion rates typically fall as well.

 This relationship exists because: